AliyevRufat/GPP_AI_Research_Implementation_GeneticAI/README.md

 ![Problem1](https://user-images.githubusercontent.com/76409612/103140982-2ca36a80-46ee-11eb-8937-e4f6efa937a8.gif)

-**AFTER FIX** Generation 40 (mutation increased to 15% that's why it finally found the goal, after finding mutation went to 1% again to shorten the path).
+**AFTER FIX** Generation 40 (mutation increased to 15% that's why it finally found the goal, after finding the goal, mutation changed to 1% again).

 ![problem1Solved](https://user-images.githubusercontent.com/76409612/103141363-9eca7e00-46f3-11eb-97cd-c4abe6d90d6d.jpg)

 ![ProblemSolved1](https://user-images.githubusercontent.com/76409612/103140941-7e97c080-46ed-11eb-8ade-392d493dd421.gif)

 * The next problem was that when mutating it took a random direction.
-So with **acos()** I got back my oldAngle from my current Direction.x which is a copy of direction of the parent from previous gen and added an offset to it between -90 and 90 degress.
+So with **acos()** I get back my oldAngle from my current Direction.x which is a copy of direction of the parent from previous gen and added an offset to it between -90 and 90 degress.
 By doing this the new angle of mutated direction of the AI was not completely random but was actually altered by using the (angle) direction of the parent.

 **BEFORE FIX** Generation 10 (mutated directions are randomized and sometimes it gives bad mutation and the mutation is wasted).